kwangsensei/KU-Polls/README.md

 1. ```Python 3.9``` or higher is required.

-2. Clone this github repository.
+2. Clone this GitHub repository.
 Or run this command:
 ```
 git clone https://github.com/KwangSensei/ku-polls.git
 ```